 - The way we celebrate Christmas was begun in Victorian times – they sent the first Christmas cards and made Christmas crackers.

-- Charles Dickens was a famous Victorian author who wrote A Christmas Carol, and other books about what life was like.
+- Charles Dickens was a famous Victorian author who wrote A Christmas Carol, Oliver Twist and other famous novels.

 Did you know?

 - At the beginning of the Victorian era in 1837, most people would have used candles and oil or gas lamps to light their homes and streets.
 By the end of the Victorian era in 1901, electricity was available and rich people could get it in their homes.

 - Poor people could work in mines, in mills and factories, or in workhouses.
 Whole families would sometimes have to work so they’d all have enough money to buy food.

 - Children in poor families would have jobs that were best done by people who weren’t very tall.
 They would have to crawl in small spaces in mines, or underneath machines in textile mills.
 It was very dangerous!

 - Rich people didn’t have dangerous jobs like these.
 In fact, some didn’t even have to work!
 They could afford to buy the new inventions coming out like the telephone, the gramophone (for playing music) and electric light bulbs.

 - Rich Victorians were the first to go on seaside holidays – some of the places they’d go are spots where we go on holiday too, like Blackpool, Brighton and Southend.

 - Victorian children loved it when their mum and dad let them see a magic lantern show.
 This was a slideshow of pictures that told a story – the machine that showed the pictures was called a magic lantern.